 How I help you

-Once we have clarified what you want to achieve, aligned your expectations and painted your picture of success, we create the daily practical steps that you can take to work towards your goals.
+Once we have clarified what you want to achieve, aligned your expectations and painted your picture of success, we create the daily steps you need to take.

-- Understand dystonia and the influences upon movement in your life; e.g./ stress, anxiety, intention expectation, the environment, other people.
+- Understand your experience of dystonia and the influences upon movement in your life; e.g./ stress, anxiety, intention expectation, the environment, other people.

-- Create a highly individualised programme of training, exercise, tools, strategies and practices that help you achieve your goals: (1) a proactive set (2) new and better ways to respond to the unwanted movements, any pain you feel and other challenging feelings.
+- Create a highly individualised programme of training, exercise, tools, strategies and practices that help you achieve your goals and to deal with the challenges along the way.

 - Strategies to manage specific situations, e.g./ work, social settings, particular activities, re-starting hobbies.

 - Support, encourage and guide you forwards.